-The symptoms of stress alone is enough to cause some major psychological and physical discomfort.
-However, prolonged periods being stuck in ‘fight or flight mode’ can cause anxiety to take over and create a bigger and often debilitating problem.
+The symptoms of stress alone are enough to cause some major psychological and physical discomfort.
+However, prolonged periods of being stuck in ‘fight or flight mode’ can cause anxiety to take over and create a bigger and often debilitating problem.

 How Can I Get Rid Of Stress?

 First, while there are some simple ways to help reduce stress if it’s become intolerable, it is recommended to seek the help of loved ones or a doctor as soon as possible.